 A self-confessed music addict, Roger began frantically playing Guitar at the age of 16 and later went on to study at the ‘Academy of Contemporary Music’ in Guildford.
 He has performed in many bands over the years and currently pumps his musical enthusiasm into varying ventures both on and off the stage.

-Born and bred in the Ealing Borough, Roger began working at EMS through a 2 year apprenticeship placement with Ealing Council back in 2008.
+Roger began working at EMS through a 2 year apprenticeship placement with Ealing Council back in 2008.
 Being unable to convince him to leave upon completion, Roger stayed on as a temp and successfully secured his current full-time role in 2013.

 All round administrative support with a focus on Finance, HR and Marketing.

 Carolyn is a recent BMus Music graduate from the University of Birmingham, where she specialised in Performance and enjoyed playing the violin in many orchestras and ensembles.
 This included playing in the CBSO Youth Orchestra, leading the University Philharmonic Orchestra and founding the Briga String Quartet.
 Born in Thailand and brought up in Anglesey, North Wales, Carolyn was a member of the National Youth Orchestra of Wales for 6 years and is the manager of the North Wales Camerata.
 She believes that music education is extremely important, having had so many opportunities from her local music service, and is excited to join the team at Ealing Music Service.